 Facts about lymphogranuloma venereum

-LGV is a systemic STI caused by a specific type of Chlamydia trachomatis ( serovars L1 , L2, and L3 ).
+Lymphogranuloma venereum (LGV) is a systemic STI caused by a specific type of Chlamydia trachomatis bacterium (serovars L1, L2, and L3).
 LGV rarely occurs in the Western world and cases are likely imported from Africa, South-East Asia and the Carribean region.
 The classical picture of LGV involves genital ulceration, adenopathy and is characterized by buboes.